What is Technical Debt?

 For as many definitions of technical debt that there are out there, there are just as many types of technical debt.
 For years, software development practitioners have sought new ways to classify and communicate technical debt.

 In 2007, Steve McConnell suggested that there are 2 types of technical debt: intentional and unintentional.
-According to him, intentional technical debt is technical debt that is taken on consciously as a strategic tool.
+According to him, intentional technical debt is technical debt that one takes on consciously as a strategic tool.
 As opposed to unintentional debt, which he calls “the non-strategic result of doing a poor job.”

 A few years later, Martin Fowler took McConnell’s concept a step further and published what he calls the “Technical Debt Quadrant.”
 This quadrant attempts to categorize technical debt into 4 categories based on both intent and context.
 Fowler says technical debt can be classified based first on intent: is it deliberate or inadvertent?
 And then even further distinguished by whether it is prudent or reckless debt.